OpenMined/PySyft/docs/source/guides/data-scientist/01-search-for-datasets.rst

 ::

    In:
    # run this cell
-    try:

    import syft as sy
    print("Syft is imported")

-    except:
-        print("Syft is not installed.
-Please use the 🧙🏽‍♂️ Install Wizard above.")
+   # If Syft is not installed.
+Please use the 🧙🏽‍♂️ Install Wizard above

    Out: Syft is imported